About Galectin Inhibitors

-Galectin-3 is a carbohydrate-binding protein whose expression has been shown to play a central role in fibrosis development and progression.
+Galectin-3 is a carbohydrate-binding protein whose expression has been shown to play a central role in fibrosis and cancer.
 Specifically, galectin-3 has been linked to a number of biologic processes including inflammation, aberrant cell activation and proliferation (macrophages, neutrophils, and mast cells), fibrogenesis and ultimately, organ dysfunction.
 Experimental data have implicated galectin-3 in a variety of diseases across a number of organ systems, including liver, kidney, lung, and heart.
 Notably, blockade of galectin-3 has been shown to prevent and even reverse fibrosis following organ damage making it a promising therapeutic strategy.

 Applying our understanding of carbohydrate biology and chemistry, we have rationally-designed several high-potency, selective, small-molecule “glycomimetic” antagonists of galectin-3.
 These novel compounds have proven anti-fibrotic activity, as demonstrated by attenuated progression of lung fibrosis after bleomycin in an animal model of pulmonary fibrosis.
-Importantly, and in addition to intravenous or topical administration (e.g. delivered via inhaler to the lungs), we have shown that our galectin-3 antagonists are readily bioavailable following subcutaneous dosing.